 The 1st Corinthians 13 passage speaks of giving away all I possess and giving up my body, but it gains me nothing if I don’t have love.
 Paul is clearly speaking to believers here.
 Who in their right mind would think that giving everything away to the poor or giving up the body to be abused and killed would be a way to gain anything?
 Unless, you are a believer already.

 But think about that: giving away everything to the poor and giving up your very body for God is the ultimate sacrifice, right?
 What more can a person give?!
 Certainly, that would be enough to gain God’s favor and a guaranty a place in heaven with God, right?

 Paul says, “No!”
 It gains you nothing … without love.

 The reason is that love is not transactional.
 Love is relational.
-God doesn’t to give us what we are able to earn; God desires to give us everything out of the abundance of his own generosity (out of love).
+God doesn’t need to give us what we are able to earn; God gives only what we can’t obtain ourselves.
+God desires to give us everything out of the abundance of His generosity (out of love).
 We can’t earn His love, because it is freely given.

 Love is who we are when we receive God.
 It’s who we should desire to be as we give ourselves in relationship with God.
 It’s who we become as we allow God to work within us.
 None of it is our doing; it God’s doing in us.